petersulyok/diskinfo/README.md

 - translate between traditional and persistent disk names
 - read current disk temperature
 - read SMART data of a disk
 - read partition list of a disk
+- read raw file system information of a disk

 Installation
 ------------